 Elearning LMS #6 – Donesafe

-Donesafe is a cloud-based eLearning LMS that was founded in 2013.
+Donesafe is a cloud-based eLearning online learning management system that was founded in 2013.
 This company offers scalable training ranging from five to 100,000+ learners.
 Donesafe consolidates all Health, Safety and Environment (HSE) software into a single source of truth.
 This LMS eLearning platform allows companies to launch their blended learning content and create their resources.

 Since this eLearning LMS specializes in the HSE function, it offers mobile learning featured but limited social features such as gamification, leader boards, and video conferencing.